By Amy Gorin, MS, RDN

 - Cheesecake with Blackberry Compote from Klara Knezevic, RDN, CLT, co-author of Cooking with Food Sensitivities Survival Guide

 - Gluten-Free Gingerbread Cookies from my own kitchen

 - Chocolate Pomegranate Energy Balls from Sarah Schlichter, MPH, RDN, creator of Bucket List Tummy

 - Vegan Dark Chocolate Mint Mousse from Sarah Gold, RD, owner of Sarah Gold Nutrition

 - Dairy-Free Orange Cake from my own kitchen

 - Maple Cinnamon Glazed Walnuts from Jenny Shea Rawn, MS, MPH, RD, blogger at My Cape Cod Kitchen

 Perfect Holiday Punch Recipes

 Break out your punch bowl and whip up a batch of my kombucha-based mocktail, or try one of the other healthier boozy options.
-With these recipes, you won't mind being on drink duty.
-And how about some slow cooker apple cider?
+With these recipes, you won't mind being on drink duty or hosting the next party-themed happy hour.
+Now, go get in the holiday spirit.
+How about some slow cooker apple cider?